junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Same with the Sundance Kid.

 Dean keeps going north.
 He doesn't keep track of where Butch and Sundance are headed.
 They might head east now, likely.
-Kansas is worth a visit and they can probably do those things the papers said they did but they haven't got the chance to.
+Kansas is worth a visit and they can probably do those things the papers said they did but they haven't had the chance to.
 Dean thinks, urging the horse to pick up the pace again.

 There are more than half a dozen of the posse following him, by the count of the shaky lanterns.